 “What did you see?”

 Kara gulped air and patted her sternum with a trembling hand.
 “It was a manticore, but made entirely of flame.
 As I inspected the trophy it suddenly emerged and attacked.
-I felt the heat from the fire as it passed!
+I felt heat from the fire as it passed!
 Then it just vanished.”

 Rahab was already detecting magic again, sweeping the corridor with his arcane gaze.
 Lem scurried efficiently around the base of the stuffed creature searching for some kind of trigger or trap, but found nothing.
 There were no signs of fire on either trophy or hallway, nor did the air smell of smoke.
 The entryway appeared just as it had when they first set foot.

-Rahab spoke: “I detect nothing.
+The wizard spoke: “I detect nothing.
 No illusion.
 No magic.”
 He shook his head in puzzlement.

 They made their way through a door into a narrow corridor, and then through a second door to a large room in the northwest.
 The chamber was in a state of ruin.
 Mold had taken much of the floor and crept up along the walls.
 The air smelt of mildew and damp, and the only item of note was a large pianoforte near the door where they entered.
 The instrument had been grand at one time, but now showed signs of extensive wood rot, neglect, and decay.